Mission 29 · Stage 3

 int lastRoll = 1;

-lastRoll remembers the most recent die face between button presses.
+lastRoll remembers your most recent dice number between presses.

 pinMode(BUTTON_PIN, INPUT_PULLUP);